 Even though it may sound counterintuitive, there is quite a bit of overlap in terms of the treatment of these disease states.

 Don’t get me wrong, there are also big differences, but if you are attempting to address the root cause of both conditions then you will be focusing on the same system.

 And that system is the immune system or immune function.

 BOTH Graves’ disease and Hashimoto’s thyroiditis are, after all, autoimmune diseases (2).

-And these diseases stem from problems which occur in your body's ability to accurately identify itself from other tissues.
+And these diseases stem from problems that occur in your body’s ability to accurately identify itself from other tissues.